 “It was heartbreaking.
 I felt like they robbed us of the right to know what was being put into our children’s bodies,” Cantabrana said.

 The report called out seven baby food makers, including major brands, Gerber and Walmart, and Cantabrana named all of them in a groundbreaking lawsuit, alleging they knowingly sold food that poses serious health risks to babies; and that they led to Noah’s condition.
-Cantabrana has two older children, who she says do not have autism, and they grew up eating homemade baby food.
+Cantabrana has two older children, who she says do not have autism, and they grew up eating far less baby food than Noah.

 But when it comes to store-bought baby food, her attorney Pedram Esfandiary with the law firm of Baum, Hedlund, Aristei and Goldman, claims manufacturers set unreasonably high limits for metals.